Dr Squatch Soap Review

 |Eucalyptus Greek Yogurt||Eucalyptus||Medium||Oatmeal||Greek Yogurt|

 If you don’t opt for the soap subscription, the regular retail prices are 1 bar for $7, 2 bars for $14, or 3 bars for $21.
-Every bar is 5 oz, and unfortunately, buying in “bulk” doesn’t save you any money.
-Feel free to mix and match to keep your post-shower scents fresh.
-Where you do save money is through the subscription, which is next up in this Dr Squatch Soap review.
+Every bar is 5 oz, and unfortunately, buying in “bulk” doesn’t save you any money unless you opt for a bundle or sign up for the subscription.
+I’ll tell you all about it next in this Dr Squatch Soap review.

 Dr Squatch Soap Subscription

-Signing up for the Dr Squatch Soap Subscription naturally comes with perks, including:
+Signing up for the Dr Squatch Soap Subscription makes showering a little easier for guys with little time for the routine.
+It naturally comes with perks, including: